 - The building is connected to a reticulated sewerage system, or an onsite wastewater treatment system that will not be used by more occupants than it was designed for.

 - The building is maintained in accordance with its Schedule of Maintenance (if applicable), or has smoke alarms (with a 10-yr non-removeable lithium battery or hardwired and interconnected) located between the bedrooms and the remainder of the premises, or in each hallway associated with a bedroom, as well as in all other storeys if the building is multi-storey.

-- The building has emergency evacuation lighting and clearly marked and mapped exit signs if it is multi-storey.
+- The building has emergency evacuation lighting and clearly marked and mapped exit signs if it’s multi-storey.

 If the investment property or shack you’re renting out is larger than 200 m2 in floor area, then it may require a change in building classification and a new occupancy permit reflecting that classification.
 We can help you out with this.

 If you need to do building work to convert your home to visitor accommodation, you may need a building permit depending on the extent of work required.
-And you may also need to consider access for people with a disability or review your Bushfire Hazard Area Management Plan.
+And you may also need to consider access for people with a disability or whether you need a bushfire emergency plan approved by the Tasmania Fire Service.
 Again, we can help out with this so contact us for advice.